 Accordingly, Respondents' Rule 60.02 Motion is hereby DENIED.
-The Motion to based upon this Court's denial of the Rule 60.02 Motion.
+The Motion to Compel the Deposition of Mr. Yeager and the Motion for Protective Order and to Quash filed by Respondents relating to the deposition of attorney Yeager are all hereby DENIED as MOOT based upon this Court's denial of the Rule 60.02 Motion.